 I’m in the midst of a much-needed “follow my bliss” day at home in Algiers.
 I, somewhat remarkably, slept for 12 hours.
-I did a Marine-led workout at the embassy this morning (really not as hard as you’d imagine); made a Norwegian omelette lunch for Adam and myself before saying goodbye to him as he’s in Batna for the weekend, where I expect he won’t be subject to a newspaper article on his bathroom usage.
+I did a Marine-led workout at the embassy this morning; made a Norwegian omelette lunch for Adam and myself before saying goodbye to him as he departed to Batna for the weekend, where I expect he won’t be subject to a newspaper article on his bathroom usage.
 Then, I took a bath; started a book about a Moroccan member of the royal court who was imprisoned for two decades; had tea; and set down to write an overdue blog about a spectacular trip I recently took to the Sahara desert area of Djanet.
 And I do want to share that awesome experience, but as I started to write down all my experiences from the past month, I felt compelled to keep going with that.
 So, in today’s theme of doing whatever I feel like (#ihavenokids), here’s some highlights from November.

 But I’ll be honest: The grind is kind of getting me down.
 I like my job, and I adore my colleagues, but I am remembering fondly that long stretch where I worked from home in my pjs, and had lots more free time – to cook, to read, to write, to decorate, to help others decorate their places.
 Lately it’s felt like an inordinate time spent in the office, occasionally topped off with work-related events at night.
 I’m grateful for my job at the U.S. embassy, but I’m missing my me time.
 And as I’m not the diplomat – Adam is – I find myself questioning why exactly I committed myself to a 40+ hour a week diplomatic job.
 Money, duh.
 Also: professional fulfillment, getting to interact in a much more meaningful way with this beautiful country and its people, having a showcase for my office wardrobe.
 I’m sure I’ll just bitch about not having a purpose next year, but I must say I’m looking forward to a a year of living in Princeton, New Jersey and spending my days however I decide.